ghl-agency/white-lable/reputation-management/index.md

 ---

+Agencies ready to systematize review collection and monitoring across all client accounts can access the full reputation management system [here](https://www.gohighlevel.com/?fp_ref=smetrix28).

+---

 ## Review Response Management

 Responses to incoming reviews are managed directly inside the platform.
-Agencies configure response templates and assign response responsibilities to team members through the role structure in [Team and Permission Controls](team-permissions).
+Agencies configure response templates and assign response responsibilities to team members through the role structure in [Team and Permission Controls](/white-lable/team-permissions/).

 - Respond to Google and Facebook reviews without leaving the platform
 - Apply saved response templates for common review scenarios